 LOW INTENSITY RUNWAY LIGHTING

-WHAT IS LOW INTENSITY RUNWAY LIGHTING?
+LOW INTENSITY RUNWAY LIGHTING FAQ

-Low intensity lighting is a simple lighting system employed on airfields where the minimum lighting specification is required.
+Low intensity runway lighting is a simple lighting system employed on airfields where the minimum lighting specification is required.
 Typically, the lighting patterns will be the same as high intensity systems, but the candela output of the fixtures is much less.

-You can use a simple control system can be used to operate the lighting, but it is common that this is linked to a ARCAL system so that a pilot can activate the lighting when on approach or departing.
+You can use a simple control system to operate this lighting, however, it’s common to see it linked to an ARCAL system so pilots can activate the lighting when on approach or departing.